Shrey0561/Hiring-Process-Bottleneck-Analysis-Quantifying-Cost-of-Delays-Pandas/README.md

  * **Jupyter Notebook:** Visualization and documentation

 ## What This Project Demonstrates
-* Ability to connect HR operations metrics to financial outcomes
+* Translating HR process delays into **financial impact**
-* Experience in Python-based analytics and process modeling
+* Identifying operational bottlenecks using SLA and time-to-fill metrics
-* Understanding of SLA, time-to-fill, and cost-of-delay frameworks
+* Supporting **process improvement decisions** with quantified insights
-* Business storytelling with measurable impact
+* Communicating findings through dashboards and clear business narratives

 ## Let's Connect
 I'm building my career in data and HR analytics with a focus on understanding workplace dynamics through HR data.
 Feel free to reach out via: